ammaritiz/LexisNexisHackathon17/documents/DEPLOY.md

 #### Testing connection

-Now, run the ping test again to make sure you can actually talk to the node!
+Now, run the ping test again to make sure you can actually talk to the EC2 instance!

     ansible all -m ping -i inventory -vvvv